Pray for India

-- The King Family will be traveling to India in February of 2020.
+- The King Family will be traveling to India on February 1-20.

 - We are estimated to share with 11,000 people.

-- We will share the Gospel in 14 school programs, 5 church meetings and 5 open-air evening outreach events.
+- We will share the Gospel in school, churches and open-air evening outreach meetings.

-- 95% of the people who will hear the Gospel are lost.
+- 95% of the people who live in India are lost.

 Use the Donate button below to give online to help us share the God’s love in India.